COVID-19: Healthy Living Strategies

 Important vitamins and minerals include zinc, magnesium, selenium, folate, and vitamins A, B2, B6, B12, C, D, and E. In addition, medicinal mushrooms including chaga, reishi, shiitake, cordyceps, Lion's mane, Agaricus blazei, Coriolus versicolor, and maitake have immune-modulating and anti-viral effects.
 Chaga, vitamin C, and usnea (which helps clear the lungs of mucus) have been used in China to treat COVID-19.

-Douglas Laboratories Immunity, Platinum Naturals Oregano 8, Purica Prevent, and Purica Prevail are powerful formulas that use combinations of many of the ingredients listed.
+Douglas Laboratories Immunity, Platinum Naturals Oregano 8, and Prairie Naturals Cold & Cough are powerful formulas that use combinations of many of the ingredients listed.
 MyShrooms Immunity and Purica Immune 7 are impressive medicinal mushroom supplements that may help strengthen the immune system.

 Monolaurin: Derived from coconut oil, monolaurin has antiviral activity against lipid-coated viruses including herpes, shingles, and the common cold.
 It binds to the lipid-protein envelope of viruses, inhibiting their ability to cause infection and replicate.
 Some studies indicate that monolaurin may be effective in killing some viruses by disintegrating the lipid coating.